Strong Gravitational Lensing by Compact Object without Cauchy Horizons in Effective Quantum Gravity: Conclusion

 We, then, obtain the deflection angle parameters in the strong field regime following \cite{Bozza02,Tsu17}, generated their plots as functions of $\zeta$ and compared them with the Schwarzschild case.
 In addition, we analyze the strong lensing observables and described the effects of the quantum parameter $\zeta$ on them through their representative plots.
 It is found that, with increase of $\zeta$, it becomes difficult to resolve and detect the relativistic images outside the photon sphere.
 However, time delay between the first two relativistic images comes out to be of the order of several days in case of M87* observation, which may have the potential for detection in future observations.

-To conclude, our theoretical study suggests that the quantum parameter plays an important role in the strong lensing characteristics and observables.The present analysis are also important in the sense that it opens up multiple exciting research prospects such as studying the strong lensing features of this spacetime when $n\neq 0$, analyzing the physics of accretion disks in this background and generating its image etc. We intend to envisage them in future.
+To conclude, our theoretical study suggests that the free quantum parameters play an important role in the strong lensing characteristics and observables which may be used as an astrophysical test of EQG.
+The present analysis are also important in the sense that it opens up multiple exciting research prospects such as studying the strong lensing features of this spacetime when $q\neq 0$, analyzing the physics of accretion disks in this background and generating its image etc. We intend to envisage them in future.